 Located in the upper Afan Valley, alongside the A4107, these small houses served as miners’ cottages.
 Across the street in the photo you can see the River Gwynfi.

 Numerous bridges existed in the Afan Valley.
 At one time, one could stand in one spot in Pontrhydyfen and see seven bridges.
 The most prominent of these was the aquaduct that once carried water to drive large waterwheels for the blast furnaces of Cwmafan.
 Now a footbridge, it has been restored from years of detoriation.
 Another of Pontrhydyfen’s prominent bridges carried the Port Talbot Dock & Railway Company rail line across the valley.
 Known in Welsh as y bont goch (the red bridge).

 A number of the GWR railway bridges in the Afan Valley were demolished after the Swansea Bay line closed due to the “Dr. Beeching cuts” in the 1960’s.

 Old Mill at Efail Fach, Pontrhydyfen

-Located on Deport Road, near the old Cwmafan railway station.
-I’ve also been unable to information on the history of this building.
+Located on Depot Road, near the old Cwmafan railway station.
+I’ve also been unable to find information on the history of this building.

 The hill at Ynysygwas connects the valley floor with the mountainside road A4107, known locally as “top road”.
 Ynysygwas is reportedly the only hill by this name in the UK.
 At the top of the hill is the small community of Ynysygwas.
 At the bottom of the hill is a bridge across the River Afan, reconstructed after collapsing.